What does Martha mean?

 Martha is a very popular first name for women (#38 out of 4276, Top 1%) and also a very popular surname for all people (#34711 out of 150436, Top 23%).
 (2000 U.S. Census)

 Charted below is the birth name popularity of Martha for girls.
-Martha reached its top rank of #18 in the U.S. then, and is currently at #735.
+Martha was first listed in 1880-1889 and reached its top rank of #18 in the U.S. then, and is currently at #735.
 (2014 Birth Statistics)

 Below is a charted comparison of the usage of the girl name Martha and corresponding names.
 Prominent varying forms of Martha (#735 in 2014) ranked in the Top 1000 are Mattie (#958 in 2014), Pat, Pattie, Marva, Martina and Marta.
-These girl names reached the height of their popularity during the years 1940-1949 (usage of 0.6379%) and have become significantly less widespread since (usage 0.0439%, down 93.1%), with versions such as Martha, Mattie, Martina, Marta and Pattie falling out of style.
+These girl names reached the height of their popularity during the years 1940-1949 (usage of 0.6379%) and have become significantly less widespread since (usage 0.0439%, ▼93.1%), with versions such as Martha, Mattie, Martina, Marta and Pattie falling out of style.
 (2014 Birth Statistics)

 Martha▼ is alike in pronunciation to Meertha.
 Other suggested similar baby names are Bartha, Eartha, Maretta, Marita, Marsha▼, Martia, Mirta, Myrta▼ and Myrtia.
 These names tend to be less frequently used than Martha.